ytubeupX/improt676/README.md

     <summary><b>Click Here For More Details</b></summary>

 Let us create only the Service Accounts that we need.
-**Warning**: abuse of this feature is not the aim of this project and we do **NOT** recommend that you make a lot of projects, just one project and 100 SAs allow you plenty of use, its also possible that over abuse might get your projects banned by Google.
+**Warning**: abuse of this feature is not the aim of this project and we do **NOT** recommend that you make a lot of projects, just one project and 100 SAs allow you plenty of use, its also possible that over abuse might get your projects banned
 **NOTE:** 1 Service Account can copy around 750 GB a day, 1 project can make 100 Service Accounts so that's 75 TB a day, for most users this should easily suffice.
 ```
 python3 gen_sa_accounts.py --quick-setup 1 --new-only